 The state is currently required to sign off on the Public Housing Authority five-year plan and attempts to support PHAs by streamlining the review process.
 The state also tries to assure that residents have been informed of the impact that such plans have on them.
 Of special concern are those instances when Public Housing Authorities request to tear down viable public housing units.
 The state recognizes that in some cases demolition of units is necessary in order to have safe and financially viable public housing.
 The state, however, does not provide a "rubber stamp" approach to such requests for demolition.
 In an effort to minimize loss of much needed affordable housing the state has specified guidelines in place for proposals to demolish or reduce public housing units.
-These guidelines give public housing authorities flexibility to request additional information.
+These guidelines give public housing authorities flexibility to demolish units in extreme circumstances, but also give the state the needed flexibility to request additional information.
 A determination can then be made by the state regarding whether the specific request is consistent with the Consolidated Plan.
-A copy of the guidelines for the consistency with the state's plan is located in Appendix 4 of the Plan and on line at www.state.tn.us/thda click on the Research and Planning Section to view the guidelines.
+A copy of the guidelines for the consistency with the state's plan is located in Appendix 4 of the Plan and on line at www.thda.org click on the Research and Planning Section to view the guidelines.